liquinlab/elm-smile/docs/configuration.md

   agrees they made the window a given size.
 - `VITE_RANDOM_SEED` initializes the pseudo-random number generator in
   <SmileText />
-- `VITE_ESTIMATED_TIME` is text you can include in an ad for the study (e.g., mechanical turk) to let people know how long to expect the task to take.
-It might need to be references several places so putting it in the config can be helpful.
-- `VITE_PAYRATE` is text about the payrate for the study.
-Again, it is a configuration option since it might need to be referenced in several components and templates.
 - `VITE_LAB_URL` is the URL of the lab website.
 This can be used to link to the lab website or university homepage so participants can learn more about the organization conducting the study.